chada8898/WuSettings/README.md

 No installation.
 Just copy the EXE file to any directory you want and run it.

 ## Usage
-Wusetting.exe - There are no command line arguments.
+WuSettings.exe - There are no command line arguments.

 ## License
 [MIT](https://choosealicense.com/licenses/mit) - Copy the source code and do whatever you want with it.